Siding & Windows

 Omaha’s weather patterns require homeowners to prepare their siding and windows for both summer storms and extended freeze-thaw cycles.
 Severe thunderstorms, hail, and high winds can compromise older exteriors, making regular inspection and proactive upkeep especially important.
 Springtime in Douglas and Sarpy counties often brings sharp temperature fluctuations, which place unique stress on wood siding and window seals.
 Keeping gutters clear, caulking window perimeters, and promptly fixing cracks or chips help prevent water from entering and damaging framing or insulation materials.

-Proactive measures, like choosing impact-rated window glass or opting for siding rated for high wind and moisture resistance, reduce risk of storm damage and expensive repairs.
+Proactive measures, such as choosing impact-rated window glass or opting for siding rated for high wind and moisture resistance, reduce the risk of storm damage and expensive repairs.
 Annual maintenance, including simple cleaning and finish touch-ups, extends the lifespan of window and siding materials and keeps homes looking sharp even as Omaha weather shifts.
 Staying ahead of local weather challenges helps protect your investment, improve comfort, and provide peace of mind all year long.

 Pinnacle Roofing: The Name to Trust for Window Replacement, Installation, & Repair in Omaha